Updated: 9/15/22 | September 15th, 2022

-Having grown up hearing stories of Colombian drug lords, kidnappings, murders, and muggings, these ghosts haunted the back of my mind as prepared to visit the country.
+Having grown up hearing stories of drug lords, kidnappings, murders, and muggings, these ghosts haunted the back of my mind as I prepared to visit the country.

-Was the country going to be safe?
+Was Colombia going to be safe?
 Should I bring my electronics?

 The stories and images we grow up with don’t leave us easily.
 They slide to the recesses of our mind and wait there, ready to jump back to the forefront and whisper fear into our ears.

-Yes, there are still many problems here in Colombia: the drug trade is still strong, paramilitaries still exist, and petty crime is a major problem.
-The murder rate, though falling dramatically over the last decade, was still 11,781 in 2017 and petty crime and armed robbery are still a regular occurrence with 2018 seeing over 200,000 armed robberies in the country.
+Yes, there are still many problems: the drug trade is still strong, paramilitaries still exist, and petty crime is a major problem.
+The murder rate, though falling dramatically over the last decade, was still 11,781 in 2017, and petty crime and armed robbery are still a regular occurrence, with 2018 seeing over 200,000 armed robberies in the country.

 Locals often suggested not going out to certain areas at night and being extra careful with my stuff.
-There are still issues with the paramilitaries (there was a bombing while I was there by the National Liberation Army, a radical paramilitary group).
+There are still issues with the paramilitaries (there was a bombing by the National Liberation Army, a radical paramilitary group, while I was there).
 Income inequality is high.
 Poverty is rife.
-About 29% of the population lives below the poverty line.
+About 35% of the population lives below the poverty line.

 Colombia is not perfect.
 It’s still growing, it’s still developing, and it still is trying to cast off the long shadow of its troubled past.

-Poverty is decreasing as well.
-Since 2002, when the government started tracking poverty statistics, the poverty rate in the country has dropped from almost 50% to 29% — and it’s still dropping by around 3% each year.
-On top of that, their GDP per capita has increased almost five-fold since 1980.
+Poverty rates have decreased as well.
+Since 2002, when the government started tracking such statistics, the poverty rate in the country has dropped from almost 50% to 35%.
+On top of that, the GDP per capita has increased almost five-fold since 1980.

 Slowly but surely, things are improving.

-Tourism from around the globe is on the rise, as well, with tourism doubling since 2010.
+Tourism from around the globe is on the rise, as well, doubling since 2010.

-Danger doesn’t lurk around every corner the way it used.
-Colombia is a country on the move and people are eagerly wanting to shed its past.
+Danger doesn’t lurk around every corner the way it used to.
+This is a country on the move, and its people eagerly want to shed its past.